pkoa/smartify-simple-humidifier/README.md

 ## How I created this project
 ### Microcontrollers
-I used one ESP32 to collect temperature and humidity data with a DHT11 sensor.

-I chose to use the ESP32 as the collector of data since its easy to work with and I am familiar with using it. </br>
+I used ESP32 as the collector of temperature and humidity data since its easy to work with and I am familiar with using it. </br>
 The DHT11 sensor was used since I'am also quite familiar with it and for this home project I don't need anything more accurate than what it offers.</br>

-One ESP8266 to control the humidifier using an IR led.

-The ESP8266 was used as the other because I had an extra lying around, if I had another ESP32 I would have used that instead.</br>
+The ESP8266 was used as the IR controller because I had an extra lying around, if I had another ESP32 I would have used that instead.</br>
 I chose to use an IR led and not to put the microcontroller directly in the machine because I didn't have enough information, no datasheet of its components, about the humidifier to ensure that installing it would be safe.</br>
 ### Hosting
-I used firebase because firebase's features of hosting website, database, I use firestore in this project, and the ability to have stateless functions with good [interactablilty](#firebase) between the database and website intrigued me.</br>
+I used firebase because of firebase's ability to host the website, database, and the ability to have stateless functions with good [interactablilty](#firebase) between the database and website intrigued me.</br>
 For this project it works well to use the free tier, since we dont need to read and write a lot with only one ESP collecting data.
 The project is scalable if we ever need to upgrade however.
 ### Apis
-YR was used as apis because they usually has good accurate weather data where I live, and their api was easy to get started with.</br>
+YR was used as apis because they usually has good, accurate weather data where I live, and their api was easy to get started with.</br>
 Openweatherapi was used for their ability to both get weather data and to translate a city to long lat which was needed to get data from YR.
 ## Using the project
 How to get started using the project.